Skip to Main Content

 Cash Rebates, Tax Credits and Grants — What's Actually Different in Asia

-Across Asia, producers hear 'tax credit,' 'cash rebate' and 'location incentive' used loosely.
-The mechanics determine when money actually lands in your production account, which matters enormously for cash-flow planning during principal photography in Korea.
+Across Asia, producers hear 'tax credit,' 'cash rebates' and 'location incentive' used loosely.
+The mechanics determine when money actually lands in your production account.
+This matters a lot for cash-flow planning during principal photography in Korea.

-• A cash rebate, like Korea's KOFIC location incentive, is a direct payment based on a percentage of qualifying spend — not tied to any tax owed
+• A cash rebates, like Korea's KOFIC location incentive, is a direct payment based on a percentage of qualifying spend — not tied to any tax owed

-• A tax credit reduces a corporate tax liability and is only useful as cash if the production company has a Korean tax bill or the credit is refundable
+• A tax credit reduces a corporate tax liability and is only useful as cash if the production firm has a Korean tax bill or the credit is refundable

 • Grants are competitive awards from a national or city film fund, often discretionary and capped per cycle